flutter/website/getting-started.md

 ## Running a Flutter application on Android

-You can use the `flutter start` command to run your Flutter app on your device or simulator.
-For best results, ensure you have only one device or simulator connected.
+You can use the `flutter start` command to run your Flutter app on all connected devices and simulators.  `flutter list` will list connected devices and simulators.

 First, change directories to the root of your app (the same directory that contains the `pubspec.yaml` file for your project).